 - O Alarm [A-D] - Source Selects which detector is the source for the alarm.
-Options are signal, pilot, audio level, USN, Multipath, PI, TA and TP. - D Polarity Selects whether the output is active high or active low. - On Delay Sets how long the error condition must occur for before an alarm is triggered. - □ Off Delay Sets how long the error condition must have stopped for before an alarm is untriggered. - Gignal Threshold Selects the threshold below which the signal will trigger an alarm. - Pilot Threshold Selects the threshold below which the pilot level will trigger an alarm. - □ Tuner Audio Threshold Selects the threshold below which the tuner audio level will trigger an alarm. - Digital In Threshold Selects the threshold below which the digital in audio level will trigger an alarm. - Analog In Threshold Selects the threshold below which the analog in audio level will trigger an alarm. - USN Threshold Selects the threshold above which the USN detector will trigger an alarm. - Multipath Threshold Selects the threshold above which the USN detector will trigger an alarm.
-PI Codes - Number of PI codes Sets the number of valid PI codes. - PI Code 1 Sets the PI code.
+Options are signal, pilot, audio level, USN, Multipath, PI, TA and TP. - D Polarity Selects whether the output is active high or active low. - On Delay Sets how long the error condition must occur for before an alarm is triggered. - □ Off Delay Sets how long the error condition must have stopped for before an alarm is untriggered. - Gignal Threshold Selects the threshold below which the signal will trigger an alarm. - Pilot Threshold Selects the threshold below which the pilot level will trigger an alarm.

+- Tuner Audio Threshold Selects the threshold below which the tuner audio level will trigger an alarm. - USN Threshold Selects the threshold above which the USN detector will trigger an alarm. - D Multipath Threshold Selects the threshold above which the USN detector will trigger an alarm. - PI Codes - Number of PI codes Sets the number of valid PI codes. - PI Code 1 Sets the PI code.
 If the PI code is different from the PIs set, an alarm will be triggered. - PI Code 2 Sets the PI code.
 If the PI code is different from the PIs set, an alarm will be triggered. - PI Code 3 Sets the PI code.
 If the PI code is different from the PIs set, an alarm will be triggered. - PI Code 4 Sets the PI code.
 If the PI code is different from the PIs set, an alarm will be triggered. - Action Selects what action the input will trigger.
-Options are pin only and change preset. - Preset Selects which preset to change to if action is set to change preset. - □ Send e-mail Selects if an e-mail will be sent when the alarm state changes.

-Recipient(s) Sets who the email will be sent to.
-Multiple addresses must be separated by commas tructure
+Options are pin only and change preset. - Preset Selects which preset to change to if action is set to change preset. - Gende-mail Selects if an e-mail will be sent when the alarm state changes. - Recipient(s) Sets who the email will be sent to.
+Multiple addresses must be separated by commas structure - O Structure - Fallback Selects the structure of the fallback mechanism.
+Refer to the manual for further help.